lxndrblz/anatole/README.md

 ### \_index.md and post section header

-You can place custom content, by creating `_index.md` markdown file within the content directory.
+You can place custom content by creating `_index.md` markdown file within the content directory.
 An example can be found [here](https://github.com/lxndrblz/anatole/blob/exampleSite/content/english/_index.md).
 Uncomment the section as needed.
 This file `_index.md` also has a parameter called `mainSectionsTitle`, which lets you specify a header for the posts on the main page.
-This header will be styled and placed always after the content of the `_index.md` it self.
+This header will be styled and always placed after the content of the `_index.md` itself.

 ### Robots.txt